 Eventually deciding this was not a sustainable lifestyle he took a couple of years out (doing the OE in Europe, visiting all his relatives there) before returning to Auckland and studying psychology.
 He ended up with an MA with 1st Class Honours and a Post-graduate Diploma in Clinical Psychology.
 During this time he also trained and worked as a Family Therapist at the Leslie Centre.
 After serving his internship at Segar House (a group therapy setting), he worked for the Home & Family Society where, in addition to his therapy caseload, he and Verity ran couple’s groups.
 He began in private practice in 1996 working 3 days a week and looking after the kids 2 days a week.

-Perhaps as a result of a series of bad accidents he had as a child, Nic developed a speciality in rehabilitation following brain injury and spent over ten years working in this area.
-He has written and presented in this field and, although no longer seeing ABI clients, continues to run a support group for people with brain injuries for the Headway, a brain-injury support organisation.
+Perhaps as a result of a series of bad accidents he had as a child, Nic developed a speciality in rehabilitation following brain injury and spent over twenty years working in this area.